ReevesSher/weather-searching/README.md

 $ weather 乌鲁木齐
 $ weather chongqing
 ```
-*This demo that i updata some api url,apikey and add phonetic searching function is based on the original author*
+*This demo that i updata some api url,apikey and add phonetic searching function which depends on Promise is based on the original author*